-Figure OC12.
-Pycnocline strength data from 1998 -2012 and during both a. summer and b. winter from station 67.55, chosen to illustrate patterns in the central portion of the CCLME.
+Figure OC 13.
+Pycnocline strength data from 1998-2013 for monthly, winter and summer means.
+Monthly values are included to show seasonal cycles and a continuous time series, and the blue line shows a running annual average.
+Station 67.55 illustrates patterns in the central portion of the CCLME.

-OC13.
-Pycnocline strength data from 1950 -2012 and during both a. summer and b. winter from station 93.30, chosen to illustrate patterns in the southern portion of the CCLME.
+Figure OC 14.
+Pycnocline strength data from 1950-2012 for monthly, winter and summer means.
+Monthly values are included to show seasonal cycles and a continuous time series, and the blue line shows a running annual average.
+Station 93.30 illustrates patterns in the southern portion of the CCLME.
 Dashed lines identify data gaps of greater than 2 years.